leonskidev/ahh-ts/README.md

 ## Ethos

 **Ahh** has a very simple ethos: be **intuitive** to use, **idiomatic** to write, and **non-viral** to dependents.
-Any items you use from these modules are just as usable if you expose them to dependents; they don't have to depend on this library as well.
+All of the features you use are just as usable if you expose them to dependents; they don't have to depend on this library as well.

 ## Licence